Žydrūnas Savickas: Political career

 Savickas entered politics as a member of the Liberal and Centre Union and expressed interest to run for office since 2008.
 In 2012, he explained that participating in politics was a "pastime", as he saw his sporting career as his free time and didn't understand what sportsmen are "supposed to do all day".

 In 2011, he joined the nonpartisan team of former Mayor of Vilnius, Artūras Zuokas, and won a seat in the Vilnius municipal council in the 2011 local elections.
 He stated that he does not have large political ambitions and will be an "observer".
 During his time in office, he led a councillor group on promoting culture and combating alcoholism.

 He ran with Zuokas's political party YES in the Biržai-Kupiškis constituency in the 2012 parliamentary election, however, he did not get to the second round.
 After it merged with the Liberal and Centre Union to form the Lithuanian Freedom Union, he joined the Liberal Movement instead.
 He ran as their candidate in the Naujoji Vilnia constituency in the 2016 parliamentary election.
 Describing his political views as a candidate to the Seimas, he identified as a businessman as well as a sportsman, and expressed his desire to lower taxes and reduce the bureaucratic apparatus.

 From 2020 onwards, he has been accused of spreading misinformation about George Soros, Antifa, and the COVID-19 vaccine.
 In 2020, it was reported that he was a moderator of a Lithuanian QAnon conspiracy theory group on Facebook.
 He was one of the leaders of an anti-restriction protest during the commemoration of the January Events in 2022 and described the pandemic controls of the Šimonytė Cabinet as a "dictatorship" and "anti-constitutional", which got members of the municipal council in his home town Biržai to propose revoking his honorary citizenship.

 He switched to the Lithuanian Regions Party and was elected to the council of Molėtai District Municipality on their list in 2023.

 Personal life

 Savickas married his longtime girlfriend Jurgita Savickienė on July 24, 2010, in Lithuania.

-At the end of September 2010, a biography entitled Žydrūnas Savickas – žmogus iš geležies (Žydrūnas Savickas – A Man Of Iron) was published in Lithuania.
+At the end of September 2010, a biography entitled Žydrūnas Savickas – žmogus iš geležies (Žydrūnas Savickas – A Man From Iron) was published in Lithuania.

 Zydrunas Savickas has a YouTube channel where he talks on strongman related topics such as recovery, diet, and training habits.
 In June 2021, Žydrūnas and his wife Jurgita got divorced.

 He got married for a second time on October 12, 2022, in Molėtai taking Brigita Lacytė to be his spouse.